 Mirrors the public Elastic Path Maven repository.
 This Maven repository is used when building deployment packages with CloudTeam.

 Stores configuration used by CloudOps to build and deploy Elastic Path Commerce.
-CloudOps uses a Consul server to store these configurations.
+CloudOps uses a Consul cluster to store these configurations.

 For example, the following image displays the default version of ActiveMQ that the CloudDeploy Jenkins jobs uses to build Docker images and deploy Elastic Path Commerce:

 Figure 1.
-Consul server that displays the default ActiveMQ version.
+Consul cluster that displays the default ActiveMQ version.

 CloudOps uses Consul’s key-value API to retrieve the values.

-The Consul server is created during the CloudCore initialization.
-CloudCore creates a Consul cluster with three nodes by default, each running their own copy of consul and vault.
+The Consul and Vault cluster is created during CloudCore initialization.
+CloudCore creates a cluster with three nodes by default, each running their own copy of consul and vault.

 Jenkins Job Parameters

-Most Jenkins jobs use the Consul server to store the default values for the parameters.
-For more information, see How to see the parameter values a Jenkins jobs is run with?.
+Most Jenkins jobs use the Consul cluster to store the default values for the parameters.
+For more information, see the How to see the parameter values a Jenkins jobs is run with section.